MLPlatformWebsite/website/about/README.md

 layout: jumbotron-container
 title: About Machine Learning Platform
 description: >-
-    The machine learning platform is part of the Linaro Machine Intelligence Initiative and is the home for open-source software libraries (Arm NN and Arm Compute Library) that optimise the execution of machine learning workloads on Arm-based processors.
+    The machine learning platform is part of the Linaro Artificial Intelligence Initiative and is the home for open-source software libraries (Arm NN and Arm Compute Library) that optimise the execution of machine learning workloads on Arm-based processors.
 permalink: /about/
 jumbotron:
     title: About